Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/wifi.md

 -   Wi-Fi device management

-    You can use the [Tizen.Network.WiFi.WiFiManager](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Network.WiFi.WiFiManager.html) class to control aspects of your application's wireless connection.
+    You can use the [Tizen.Network.WiFi.WiFiManager](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Network.WiFi.WiFiManager.html) class to control the aspects of your application's wireless connection.
+The aspects are:

     - [Activate](#activating_wifi_device) or [deactivate](#deactivating_wifi_device) Wi-Fi, [monitor connection state changes](#managing_events), and [scan for available access points](#accesspoint_scan).
     - Get BSSID asynchronously as well as synchronously.